 Once the letter before claim is issued there will be time limits to follow.
 Therefore you need to be prepared.
 Failure to respond can mean immediate court action.
 We can help you issue the letter before action or to defend a claim set out in a letter before action.

 Breach of contract damages

 There are many principles involved in determining what alleged losses may or may not be recoverable for breach of business contract.
-The approach we will take depends upon who we are acting for.

 Some of the key areas we will consider include: